-This study is a replication of the Zaiedy Nor and Smith [35] research that also aimed to investigate the link between training effectiveness predictors and well-being.
+As mentioned earlier, past research has shown that individuals' level of well-being could be influenced by various variables ranging from personal to job-related characteristics; however, very little resarch has been conducted on the direct effect of certain attitudes, particularly those toward training programmes (motivation to learn, learning, transfer intention and cognitive dissonance) on well-being.
+Little research has addressed the role of these attitudes to training on well-being seperately.
+By investigating the effect of four training attitudes simultaneously, and the good predictors of training effectiveness on well-being, two research fields are combined and may bring many contributions and practical implications.
+Hence, this study is a replication of the Zaiedy Nor and Smith [35] research that also attempted to bridge the gap between training effectiveness predictors and well-being.
 However, a few changes were made to extend the investigation.
 As an example, this work focused on training in the context of an educational setting, where the sample was undergraduate students.
 Also, this study had two phases of data collection, in which certain variables were introduced at different time points, such that changes in well-being over time could be analysed.